ajay-drew/Day-1-housing-regression/README.md

-# California Housing Prices Regression
+# California Housing Price Regression

 An intermediate-level linear regression implementation using scikit-learn to forecast home prices from the California Housing Prices dataset, which is accessible on Kaggle.
 A pipeline, feature engineering, hyperparameter tuning using GridSearchCV, and simple visualizations are all included in the source.